What Changes When You Stop Trading Mid-Year

 If you have payments on account to make for the following year, you can reduce them if your final year's profit is lower.
 You do this by completing the "reduction of payments on account" section on your return.
 Or you can wait and HMRC will recalculate them automatically after you file.

-If you overpaid tax in previous years because of overlap relief not yet claimed, you can claim a repayment.
-HMRC will process this once they receive your final return.
+If you overpaid tax in previous years for any reason, include a repayment claim in your final return.
+HMRC will process refunds once they receive it.

 Do not miss the deadline.
 Late filing penalties start at £100 even if you owe no tax.
 They escalate quickly.